1maginativepen/Arduino_Smart-Locker/README.md

 | 13  | Registration Button  |
 | 12  | Scan Button  |

-You can follow this schematic for button, For reset button, Just connect 1 foot at Reset then GND for the other
+You can follow this schematic for button, For reset button, Just connect 1 foot at Reset then GND for the other  (Optional)

 ![download](https://user-images.githubusercontent.com/28371423/172420948-8963761a-04c7-443e-a635-87ecfc8eec77.png)